plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 The interval which the integration fetches data from the Smile depends on the device:

-- Power entities, such as the P1, will be refreshed every 10 seconds.
+- 10 seconds for power entities, such as the P1 and plugs.
-- Climate entities will be refreshed every 60 seconds.
+- 60 seconds for all climate entities.
-- Stretch entities will be refreshed every 60 seconds.
+- 60 seconds for all Stretch entities.

 ## Removing the integration